tegola-hubs/tegola-hubs.github.com/allanton/index.md

 experimenting with various configurations; it also meant that no-one in the community was out of pocket in the initial phases.
 The project has otherwise been entirely self-funded.
-Each participant contributes £40.00 to cover he installation at the church and £10.00 per month to cover the cost of the Virgin connection and electricity use at the Church.
+Each participant contributes £40 to cover the installation at the church and £10 per month to cover the cost of the Virgin connection and electricity use at the Church.
 Participants are responsible for the costs and installation of the home equipment which is estimated to be between £100 and £140.